-For diversification purposes and using a best-in-class approach, in addition to the SDG Leaders, investments can be made in companies or countries that perform positively and above average in terms of ESG criteria.
-The ESG Leaders are subject to a systematic analysis (ESG integration) based on our in-house ESG score.
-For this purpose, we obtain data from well-known sustainability research providers such as MSCI ESG, RepRisk and ISS.
+- SDG leaders The companies and countries with the highest social benefits and strong growth prospects are identified. - ESG leaders For diversification purposes, in addition to SDG Leaders a best-in-class approach may also be used to invest in companies or countries that are above average in terms of ESG criteria. - Systematic inclusion of ESG criteria Before investing, we analyse the SDG leaders and ESG leaders in a systematic analysis based on our in-house ESG score.
+For this purpose, we obtain data from renowned sustainability research providers such as MSCI ESG, RepRisk and ISS. - Exclusion criteria Broad exclusion criteria exclude around 20% of the initial universe.

-Exclusion criteria to avoid controversies

-Comprehensive criteria exclude around 20% of the initial universe.
 We monitor new findings, social norms and trends, and adapt the criteria if necessary.
-In doing so, we rely on sources such as MSCI ESG, the World Bank, SVVK-ASIR or Freedom House.
+In doing so, we rely on sources such as MSCI ESG, the World Bank or Freedom House.
 Our exclusion criteria concern one or more of the following problem areas:

 - endangering society and health

-- climate change
+- accelerating climate change

-- decline in biodiversity
+- reducing biodiversity